IrekRybark/templathon/README.md

 A16X001236,BT02345,SH03333,FeExOvNt,123333,2,50,,,
 ```

-### SQL expression templates
+### 4.3 SQL expression templates
-SQL insert expressions are dynamically built by replacing tags with actual values.
+SQL expressions are dynamically built by replacing tags with actual values.
 The tags are just .csv file column names enclosed in delimters (##).

 Inserting order header data: